 1997, over four dozen completed engagements involving Java & XML, ranging from industry analysis and strategic

 advisory to application architecture and hands-on coding.
 Extensive use

-- 1.5 java.*, javax.*, and many other Sun and third-party API's/packages.
+of every major version of Java since JDK 1.0; broadly and deeply experienced with java.*, javax.*, and many other Sun and third-party API's/packages.
 Personally coded a

 wide variety of server-side and client-side java classes (covering the full range of component packagings -- EJBs, servlets,